rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 - AVI Scan Info Verification
   - For each Scan Info setting (dsAVI_SCAN_TYPE_NO_DATA,dsAVI_SCAN_TYPE_OVERSCAN,dsAVI_SCAN_TYPE_UNDERSCAN), the test sets the value using dsSetAVIScanInformation().
   - The user is prompted to check the HDMI analyzer for the correct bit representation (S1/S0).
-  - The current Scan Info is retrieved using dsGetAVIScanInfo() and compared with the expected value.
+  - The current Scan Info is retrieved using dsGetAVIScanInformation() and compared with the expected value.
   - The result is logged as PASS/FAIL based on the manual confirmation from the HDMI analyzer and the API result.

 - Completion and Results: